Justus Frantz: Repertoire

 Frantz mostly plays music from the Classical and Romantic periods, particularly by Mozart.
 He has played many pieces for piano duet or four hands with Christoph Eschenbach.

-Controversy
+Controversies

 Frantz came under criticism after justifying the Annexation of Crimea by the Russian Federation in 2014, calling it "making amends for historical wrongdoing" and labeling himself a Putinversteher (Putin sympathizer, literally: "Putin understander").
-He repeatedly criticized the sanctions imposed on Russia, referring to Russian President Vladimir Putin as a "cultivated man".
+He repeatedly criticized the sanctions imposed on Russia, referring to Russian President Putin as a "cultivated man".

+On 24 February 2022, on the orders of President Putin, Russian forces launched a war of aggression against Ukraine in violation of international law.

 In February 2023, Frantz was one of the initial signers of a petition calling for an end to military support to Ukraine in the wake of the 2022 Russian invasion of Ukraine.
+Later that year, Frantz also participated as a judge in the 2023 International Tchaikovsky Competition despite a broader boycott by other musicians and judges amidst the invasion.

+In 2024, he celebrated his 80th birthday in St. Petersburg, where he performed alongside Valery Gergiev.

+In November 2025, Justus Frantz has been awarded the Order of Friendship in Russia.
+Frantz traveled to Moscow for the award ceremony and got the order from Putin.